GROMACS

 GROMACS is Open Source software and is freely available to all Cirrus users.
 The central installation supports the single-precision version of GROMACS compiled with MPI and OpenMP support.

-The gmx_mpi binary is available after loading a gromacs module.
+gmx_mpi binary is available after loading a gromacs module.

-Running parallel GROMACS jobs
+Running GROMACS jobs

 GROMACS can use full nodes in parallel (with the --exclusive option

-to sbatch) or run in parallel (or even serial) on a subset of the
+to sbatch) for larger problem sizes, or run in parallel (or even serial)

-For example, the following script will run a GROMACS MD job using 2 nodes (576 cores) with pure MPI.
+The following script will run a GROMACS MD job using 2

-#!/bin/bash --login
+#!/bin/bash

-#SBATCH --job-name=gmx_test
+#SBATCH --time=00:20:00

 #SBATCH --nodes=2

-#SBATCH --tasks-per-node=288
+#SBATCH --ntasks-per-node=288

 #SBATCH --cpus-per-task=1

-#SBATCH --time=0:25:0
+#SBATCH --partition=standard

 module load gromacs